NizarIslah/dementia-prediction/README.md

 <img src="README_figs/README-unnamed-chunk-25-1.png" width="672" />

 After creating models, I like to check their correlation with each other.
-Looks like lasso is most correlated with xgb and not very correlated with the support vector machine and KNN.
-Support vector is most correlated with xgb, but, .57 is not that high of a correlation.
-Finally KNN is not strongly correlated with any of the other models.
+Looks like lasso is not very correlated with the support vector machine and KNN.
+Finally, the KNN is not strongly correlated with any of the other models.
 If I were to try stacking or some other type of ensemble, these models would be good candidates since they are fit very differently and have low correlation.

 In terms of individual model performance based on accuracy, we see that the random forest performs the best with support vector close behind.
 There is a noticeable drop to lasso and another big drop to KNN.